anirudhkaushal/Contacts-Manager-client/README.md

-# Project Title
+# Contacts Manager

-Contacts Manager
+A full stack (MERN stack) web app that allows users to maintain a contacts list.

 ## Description

-A full stack (MERN stack) web app that allows users to maintain a contacts list.
+The web app allows CRUD (create, retrieve, update, delete) operations.

 ## Technologies Used